andykenward/github-actions-cloudflare-pages/README.md

 - Comment on pull requests with deployment URL.
 - On pull request close, deletes Cloudflare Pages, GitHub deployments & comments
 - Production branch keeps latest 5 deployments.
+- Define a `working-directory` input for the `wrangler` cli command to execute from.
+Useful for monorepos where the `functions` folder may not be in the root directory.

 ## Usage